If you’re considering learning Machine Learning (ML), read these top 4 reasons NOT to learn machine learning.

 Now chances are if it’s in the data space, learning machine learning is going to be a part of that.
 But becoming a data machine learning expert and implementing for 15 years, not necessarily what’s going to be on the bill of other types of data science.

 THE SOLUTION: Just listen to your heart.
 It starts with a goal in mind and then try to figure out you want to learn machine learning.
 But how much do you need to know?
 And just keep a pulse on that.

-People who want to make an impact through technology – they are implementation people.
+People who want to make an impact through technology are implementation people.
 People that want to make an impact through people – they’re usually leaders or maybe entrepreneurs.

 Those are the real three archetypes of data professionals I see out there.
 What I would say about machine learning – go ahead and learn it.

 I love machine learning.
-I even wrote a book about it called Data Science For Dummies.
+I even wrote a book about it called Data Science for Dummies.
 However, I understand why people are hesitant to take on the subject of machine learning.
-If you’re like most people, you don’t have a lot of time – and you don’t want to invest a lot of time in something that might not lead to a permanent job.
+If you’re like most people that don’t have a lot of time – then you don’t want to invest a lot of time in something that might not lead to a permanent job.
 If you’re thinking about taking up machine learning, I’d recommend starting with an end goal in sight.

 More on how to go about doing that in: https://www.data-mania.com/blog/how-long-does-it-take-to-learn-how-to-code/